-- Recommended light level guidelines and uniformity ratios established by the Illumination Engineering Society of North America (IESNA), in the IESNA Lighting Handbook (current edition), should be considered when determining appropriate lighting design solutions. - Lighting should minimize glare and light trespass, maximize energy conservation, and maintain dark skies. - Street lighting should have a uniform height and be a maximum 25 feet high above the street. - Pedestrian lighting should have a uniform height and be a maximum 15 feet above the walkway. - Lighting should be coordinated with tree locations, proposed landscaping, buildings, driveways, on-street parking, street furnishings, signage, and sub-street structures.

-• Step or bollard lighting should be used to clearly illuminate level changes and handrails for stairs and ramps.
+- Recommended light level guidelines and uniformity ratios established by the Illumination Engineering Society of North America (IESNA), in the IESNA Lighting Handbook (current edition), should be considered when determining appropriate lighting design solutions. - All exterior lighting should incorporate LED fixtures whenever possible while maintaining required light levels. - Lighting should minimize glare and light trespass, maximize energy conservation, and maintain dark skies. - Street lighting should have a uniform height and be a maximum 25 feet high above the street. - Pedestrian lighting should have a uniform height and be a maximum 15 feet above the walkway. - Lighting should be coordinated with tree locations, proposed landscaping, buildings, driveways, on-street parking, street furnishings, signage, and sub-street structures. - Step or bollard lighting should be used to clearly illuminate level changes and handrails for stairs and ramps.
 Bollard height shall not exceed 42 inches and should only be used where a pole light fixture is not appropriate.